How They Are Getting Away with It

 - Whistleblower had expressed these concerns internally to Dr. Schoppmeyer in August & September, 2015.
 In retaliation, Whistleblower had been fired almost immediately.

 The Whistleblower filed this complaint on February 17, 2016.
+Within hours, Haas Hall’s lawyer, Mark Henry, filed a FOIA request to the ADE for a copy of the letter.
 The next day, three members of the Schoppmeyer dynasty (Martin, Marilyn, and Carin) went with Haas Hall’s attorney, Mark Henry, to the ADE office to meet with Mary Perry, Alexandra Boyd, Kendra Clay, and Jennifer Davis.
 This meeting had no written agenda, and no written minutes.
-The Whistleblower asserts that this meeting was where the ADE gave a copy of the complaint directly to Haas Hall, without opening any kind of ethics investigation or ever transmitting the complaint to the State Board of Education.
+The ADE never transmitted the complaint to the State Board of Education.

 The Whistleblower wasn’t the only person to write to the ADE regarding concerns like this.

-- Dr. Robert Maranto (of the University of Arkansas Department of Education Reform) wrote to the ADE recommending that Haas Hall should conduct its enrollment lottery in public, according to the best practices of charter schools around the country.
+- Dr. Robert Maranto (of the University of Arkansas Department of Education Reform and the Fayetteville school board) wrote to the ADE recommending that Haas Hall should conduct its enrollment lottery in public, according to the best practices of charter schools around the country.

 - Dr. Gary Compton (on the Advisory Board for the Office of Education Policy, and Assistant Superintendent of Support Services in Springdale Public Schools) wrote to say, “I realize the ADE is not an investigative body, but, in this case, I think some investigative action must be required.
 To be candid, Haas Hall has simply skimmed off the top in both Fayetteville and Bentonville and that is no secret.”
 He concluded, “Frankly, I truly think you have no choice as doing nothing is not an option.”

-- Dr. Jim Rollins (Superintendent of Springdale Public Schools) objected, late in the process, on the grounds that Haas Hall consistently demonstrated failure to adequately desegregate its schools.
+- Dr. Jim Rollins (Superintendent of Springdale Public Schools) objected, on July 8, 2016, on the grounds that Haas Hall consistently demonstrated failure to adequately desegregate its schools.

 - Dr. Matthew Wendt (Brand-new Superintendent of Fayetteville Public Schools) requested a postponement of the State Board of Education’s vote, one day before they voted.
 His letter (emailed directly to members of the board, and to AR Education Commissioner Johnny Key) reads: “I write to ask that you delay a decision on this amendment request until your October board meeting, or later if necessary, which will allow me the time to meet with Dr. Schoppmeyer and others to learn more about the request.
 The expansion of Haas Hall Academy has a potentially significant impact on the future planning for our school district. . . .
 To best represent the public school district in Fayetteville, I ask for time to meet with those involved and be educated on the long-term planning and goals of Haas Hall Academy.”